-- b) Distinguished Marksman Authorization.
-A Competitor with a permanent disability or limitation who can complete the Service Pistol, .22 Rimfire Pistol or Service Revolver EIC course of fire while using a WSPS SH1 or similar adaptive position (for example, shooting a pistol with one extended arm while sitting on a stool or in a wheel chair) may be authorized to compete to earn EIC credit points that count towards the awarding of the Distinguished Marksman Badge (9.1, Table 11) in accordance with Rule 9.4. - c) Competitor Responsibilities.
+- Distinguished Marksman Authorization.
+A Competitor with a b) permanent disability or limitation who can complete the Service Pistol, .22 Rimfire Pistol or Service Revolver EIC course of fire while using a WSPS SH1 or similar adaptive position (for example, shooting a pistol with one extended arm while sitting on a stool or in a wheelchair) may be authorized to compete to earn EIC credit points that count towards the awarding of the Distinguished Marksman Badge (9.1, Table 11) in accordance with Rule 9.4.
+The CMP Competitions Department will issue approved competitors a letter of authorization that specifies the adaptive positions, adaptive equipment (if any), and course of fire alternatives that they may use in completing an EIC Match course of fire.
+Competitors with Distinguished Marksman authorizations must retain this letter with them when participating in EIC Matches.
+Match sponsor EIC Match reports (Rule 8.3.8) must report the scores of authorized Distinguished Marksman competitors separately from other competitors in the competition so that their scores may be evaluated in accordance with Rule 9.4.2. - c) Competitor Responsibilities.
 Competitors with Special Authorizations are expected to fulfill all competitor responsibilities including, when required, acting as Scorers or Verifiers.
 Competitors with Special Authorizations may provide substitute Scorers if necessary.